DecisionsDev/decisions-on-kafka/Readme.md

 4. Result :
-In the fist client Application the loan request should be accepted and in the second client Application the loan request should be rejected.
+In the fist Client Application the loan request should be accepted and in the second Client Application the loan request should be rejected.

 5. Stop the Business Application before starting the Sub-scenario 2